 Can online therapy really produce the same results as in-person psychotherapy?

-In general, research studies on online and Skype therapy show that:
+In general, research studies on online and online therapy show that:

 - significant improvements are possible with online therapy

 - results are equal, or in some cases better, to that of in-person therapy

 - client satisfaction is high.

 Many studies have been done around online counselling in general, which originally was carried out through emails or instant messaging, or ‘e-learning’.
 The studies found that not only was online counselling effective, but in some cases it was even more so.

 For example, a 2009 study led by the University of Bristol looking at the effects of online cognitive behavioural therapy on those who suffered depression found a 43% rate of recovery in participants and one Canadian study even found some subjects had better results with online CBT therapy than in-person CBT.